Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-If you are selling a property that includes one or more water wells it is important for you to remember that all water supply wells, including abandoned wells must be accurately disclosed on the Groundwater Hazard Statement Form at the time a property is sold or transferred - it is the law.
+If you sell a property that includes one or more wells.
+If you are selling a property that includes one or more water wells, it's important for you to remember that all water supply wells - including abandoned and plugged wells - must be accurately disclosed on the Groundwater Hazard Statement Form at the time a property is sold or transferred - it is the law.

-Abandoned wells are a hazard to our drinking water supplies and pose a real safety hazard to people, animals and equipment or vehicles.
-Each year in our country, a number of individuals are injured or killed due to falling into old wells that should be properly plugged or wells that have been long forgotten.
-It is the responsibility of every property owner to ensure that their properties don't have any wells that pose a hazard to person or groundwater.
+Abandoned wells are also a safety hazard.
+Abandoned wells are not only a hazard to our drinking water supplies, they also pose a real safety hazard to people, animals and equipment or vehicles.
+Each year in our country, a number of individuals are injured or killed due to falling into old wells that have been long forgotten and fallen out of repair.
+It's the responsibility of every property owner to ensure that their wells are properly maintained or properly plugged.

-The definition for "abandoned well" states that any water supply well that is no longer in use, or is in such poor physical condition that it cannot be repaired and safely used" is classified as abandoned.
-Abandoned wells must be plugged or properly improved to eliminate the risk to the groundwater.
-This applies to all wells that tap into groundwater supplies - including private and public drinking water wells, monitoring wells, commercial water supply wells, crop and turf irrigation wells, temporary or permanent dewatering wells and also borings or test wells used to gather information on groundwater.
+Types of wells that can meet the definition of "abandoned well".
+The definition for "abandoned well" can apply to all types of wells that tap into groundwater supplies - this includes private and public drinking water wells, monitoring wells, commercial water supply wells, crop and turf irrigation wells, temporary or permanent dewatering wells and also borings or test wells used to gather information on groundwater.

-Performing the proper well services on abandoned wells is one thing that every property owner can do to protect the safety of their property and protect our valuable groundwater resource.
+Your options when you have an abandoned well.
+Performing the proper well services on abandoned wells is one thing that every well owner can do to protect the safety of their property and protect the valuable groundwater resource.

 There are three options that a well owner can choose from to manage their abandoned wells.
 They can be properly plugged; adequately renovated and rehabilitated or serviced and repaired to return them to good operational condition; or tightly sealed at the well head and placed in standby condition.
 Each of these choices comes with specific work that must be done for the work to be considered conforming to statues, codes or rules.

-Any one of these options can normally allow the well to meet the goals of protecting the groundwater from contamination and address well related safety issues.
+Any one of these options will normally allow the well to meet the goals of protecting the groundwater from contamination and address well related safety issues.

-Sometimes the decision on what to do with an un-needed well is based on the economic fact that keeping the well is no longer cost effective.
-Renovating the well or placing the well in standby condition will cost money that will never be recovered when weighed against the future potential well use or water need.
-Under these circumstances the well must be properly plugged within 90 days of noting the well's condition.
+The cost of keeping unneeded wells.
+Sometimes the decision on what to do with an un-needed well is based on the reality that maintaining and keeping the well isn't cost effective.
+Renovating the well or placing the well in standby condition will cost money that the property owner can't justify spending.
+Under these circumstances the well must be properly plugged within 90 days of first noting the well's condition.

+Cost share assistance may be available for plugging wells.
 There is a grant program that may provide cost share reimbursement to help pay some of the cost associated with plugging your abandoned water supply well(s).
 The Grants-to-Counties Program is a program funded by the Groundwater Protection Act and administered by the Iowa Department of Public Health.
-Your local county environmental health office can provide additional information on how to qualify for this funding opportunity.
-All qualifying well services funded by the Grants-to-Counties cost share program must be approved by the county before any well services are initiated and the work must be performed by an Iowa DNR Certified Well Contractor.
-Contact your local county environmental health office for additional information.
+All qualifying well services funded by the Grants-to-Counties cost share program must be approved by the county before any well services are initiated and the plugging work must be performed by an Iowa DNR Certified Well Contractor.
+You can contact your local county environmental health office for additional information.

 Successfully Plugging Your Abandoned Well A publication by Iowa State University Extension Service